The 2020 Village Roadshow Theme Parks Gold Coast Marathon has been cancelled.

 Tell friends and family about your goal as stating it publicly makes you more accountable; they will also then become your best supporters.

 Always write the goal down so it has a physical presence.

 Place it in a strategic place at home or work, on your bedroom mirror, toilet door, fridge or office work station.

 Also include a bonus for achieving the goal such as buying yourself a new pair of runners, shouting yourself to your favourite café or restaurant, going to a day spa; anything that is a personal reward for achieving it.

-Four-time Gold Coast Airport Marathon winner and good friend Pat Carroll has provided some fantastic motivation and goal-setting tips on the marathon website, and I urge both the serious and not-so-serious participants to check them out.
+Four-time Gold Coast Marathon winner and good friend Pat Carroll has provided some fantastic motivation and goal-setting tips, and I urge both the serious and not-so-serious participants to check them out.

 As he says, a high goal can still be realistic.